Designing networks

 return None

-"""Create locations with one agent for each unique value returned."""
+"""Create locations with one actor for each unique value returned."""

 return None

-"""Ensures that agents with a shared value on an attribute are assigned to the same
+"""Ensures that actors with a shared value on an attribute are assigned to the same

 location instance."""

-"""Defines the edge weight between the agent and the location instance."""
+"""Defines the edge weight between the actor and the location instance."""

 return 1